-Mahabaleshwar and Mahaganapati temple
+Gokarna Mahabaleshwar and Mahaganapati Temple

-The temple of Mahabaleshwar is the main temple which enshrines Lord Mahabaleshwar, an incarnation of Lord Shiva.
+The temple of Mahabaleshwar is the main Gokarna temple which enshrines Lord Mahabaleshwar, an incarnation of Lord Shiva.
 Mahashivratri festival is celebrated with great zeal when the temple deity is taken for the procession in a giant chariot pulled by hundreds of devotees with the beating of drums and chanting of mantras.

 Another prominent temple is Mahaganapati temple dedicated to Lord Ganesha.
 There are numerous other smaller temples spread across Gokarna.